spencerldixon/titanic/README.md

 ## Usage

-`rails db:titanic:sync` - Pulls the db from the server and replaces your local development db with it
+`rake db:titanic:sync` - Pulls the db from the server and replaces your local development db with it

 ## Development